zoorro53/PuloversMacroCreator/Hungarian Help file/Readme.md

-## Magyar súgó (CHM)

-A repository tartalmazza a lefordított magyar **CHM súgó fájlt** a Pulover's Macro Creator programhoz:
+# Hungarian Help File (CHM) for Pulover's Macro Creator

+This repository contains the translated Hungarian CHM help file.

-- Fájl neve: `MacroCreator_Help_Hu.chm`
+ **File:** `MacroCreator_Help_Hu.chm`
-- Használat: nyissa meg duplakattintással, a tartalomjegyzék magyar menüpontokat tartalmaz.
+ **Usage:** Open with a double-click.
+The contents and menu entries are in Hungarian.
+ **Note:** Only the compiled CHM file is included.
+Source files are not provided.